-This is a lovely relaxed way to spend a Sunday in Edinburgh with a leisurely start at 11.30 am of scones, jam and cream and tea or coffee, then we visit the weekly Sunday Morning Stockbridge Farmers Market and meet the people behind Caithness Smokehouse and try some of their unique smoked fish and butter!
+This is a lovely relaxed way to spend a Sunday in Edinburgh with a leisurely start at 12 midday with Scottish gin mock/cocktails and smoked salmon canapes in a gorgeous 18th century.
+This tour is similar to the Friday tour, but we make a detour to the wonderful Sunday Morning Stockbridge Farmers Market.
+And meet the people behind Caithness Smokehouse to try some of their unique smoked butter -yes butter and smoked cheese and seaweed chutney – I promise you its delicious.

 This tour focuses on the best of Scottish food sourced from independent suppliers taking in the magnificent UNESCO Georgian New Town, (the largest Georgian city in the world) and vibrant Stockbridge village.